rgaiacs/mathml.js/doc/user/intro.rst

 ---

-For interact with the equations just use the pointing device to select one element to interact and double click or right click it.
+For interact with the equations just use the pointing device to select one element to interact and click it.